danielsiegl/CanineCleansingStandard/Index.md

 This is a fictive Standard to show case how to develop a standard using GitHub, SmartGit and Obsidian.
 ### **The Canine Cleansing Standard (CCS-2024)**
 A systematic guide to maintaining optimal cleanliness and hygiene for your dog.1.1.
+The focus of this standard is canine animals.

 1. [Purpose](01_Purpose.md)
 2. [Equipment Standards](02_Equipment_Standards.md)